naeunoh/SocialExclusionTask_fMRI/README.md

 ### Related Files
 * images: images of 3 players throwing a ball
 * pimages: 'date_of_exp/player_id', profile images of players by date
-* players_list.xlsx: list of players by date, corresponds with players in 'pimages', must save data in order, 자신을 제외하고 저장된 순서대로 player1, player3로 배정됨.
+* players_list.xlsx: list of players by date, corresponds with players in 'pimages'.
+You must save data in order as the other two players are assigned as player1 and player3 in that order.
-* => 실험 시작할 때 입력하는 subj_id, date로 player image와 나머지 player들이 결정됨. 코드 직접 수정 불필요!
+* At the beginning of the experiment, type in 'subj_id' and 'date.'
+The code will find correspoding images of players.